Tuition fees and co-funding

 The Decree on the co-funding of doctoral studies (Official Gazette of the Republic of Slovenia, No. 22/17 and 105/20) and act amending the Higher Education Act regulate the co-funding of officially recognised doctoral study programmes.

-Pursuant to the Decree for the co-funding of doctoral studies and the requirements and criteria for selection of candidates, adopted at the UL Senate, tuition fee co-funding in academic year 2022/2023 is granted to students meeting the following requirements:
+Pursuant to the Decree for the co-funding of doctoral studies and the requirements and criteria for selection of candidates, adopted at the UL Senate, tuition fee co-funding in academic year 2023/2024 will be granted to students meeting the following requirements:

 - they are enrolled in the 1st year of doctoral studies and have an average grade of completed education of at least 8.00 out of 10.00 (taking into account the grades of all accredited study obligations at the study programmes completed so far)